eZmaxinc/eZmax-SDK-javascript/docs/ObjectEzsigndocumentApi.md

 let apiInstance = new EZmaxApiDefinitionFull.ObjectEzsigndocumentApi();
 let pkiEzsigndocumentID = 56; // Number |
 let eDocumentType = "eDocumentType_example"; // String | The type of document to retrieve.
 1. **Initial** Is the initial document before any signature were applied.
-2. **Signed** Is the final document once all signatures were applied.
-3. **Proofdocument** Is the evidence report.
-4. **Proof** Is the complete evidence archive including all of the above and more. apiInstance.ezsigndocumentGetDownloadUrlV1(pkiEzsigndocumentID, eDocumentType, (error, data, response) => {
+2. **SignatureReady** Is the version containing the annotations/form to show the signer.
+3. **Signed** Is the final document once all signatures were applied.
+4. **Proofdocument** Is the evidence report.
+5. **Proof** Is the complete evidence archive including all of the above and more. apiInstance.ezsigndocumentGetDownloadUrlV1(pkiEzsigndocumentID, eDocumentType, (error, data, response) => {
   if (error) {
     console.error(error);